 Changes to our approach to inspections

-We are introducing a number of changes to how we inspect and regulate registered pharmacies in 2019, including:
+In 2019, we introduced a number of changes to how we inspect and regulate registered pharmacies based on these principles:

-- Changes to the types of inspections – we will now use three types of inspection: routine inspections, intelligence-led inspections and themed inspections.
+- Changes to the types of inspections – we now use routine inspections and intelligence-led inspections, as well as carrying out themed reviews.
 Find out more about the types of inspections.

 - Moving to unannounced inspections as a general rule.
-This will make sure the outcomes of the inspection reflect whether the pharmacy is meeting the standards every day.
+This makes sure the outcomes of the inspection reflect whether the pharmacy is meeting the standards every day.

-- Changing inspection outcomes – there are now two possible outcomes for an inspection overall (‘standards met’ or ‘standards not all met’), and four possible findings at the principle level (‘standards not all met’, ‘standards met’, ‘good practice’ and ‘excellent practice’).
-Find out more
+- Changing inspection outcomes – there are two possible outcomes for an inspection overall (‘standards met’ or ‘standards not all met’), and four possible findings at the principle level (‘standards not all met’, ‘standards met’, ‘good practice’ and ‘excellent practice’).
+Find out more.

 - Requiring all standards to be met to receive an overall ‘standards met’ outcome – if any standard is found not to be met, this will result in a ‘standards not all met’ outcome overall.

-- Publishing inspection reports – and improvement action plans and enforcement action when relevant, on a new website.
-We expect to begin publishing inspection reports in Summer 2019.
-Find out more about the publication of inspection reports.
+- Publishing inspection reports – and improvement action plans and enforcement action when relevant, on our inspections publication website.
+Follow this link to find out more about the publication of inspection reports.

-- Sharing examples of notable practice – examples of notable practice identified through inspections will be published in a ‘knowledge hub’ on the new website, which is due to go live in Summer 2019.
+- Sharing examples of notable practice – anonymised short examples of excellent, good and poor practice identified through inspections are available in a ‘knowledge hub’ on the inspections publication website.
 This will help encourage continuous learning and improvement in pharmacy.

 From the start of June 2022, we are trying out a more proportionate risk-based approach to routine inspections, which will include inspections of a representative control sample of pharmacies on the register.
 Find out more on our ‘Different types of inspections’ page.